kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

-Since we want to segregate the package dependencies in different containers, tests that have a dependency from cvxopt /cvxpy can\'t be run inside the `amp` container but need to be run inside `opt`.
+Since we want to segregate the package dependencies in different containers, tests that have a dependency from cvxopt /cvxpy can't be run inside the `amp` container but need to be run inside `opt`.

 We want to: